Problem

 - Locate the box that contains the RCDs.
 It is in the small cupboard under the stairs.

-- One or more or the switches will be pointing down.
-(Up is ‘on, down is ‘off’.)
+- One or more of the switches will be pointing down.
+(Up is ‘on’, down is ‘off’.)

 - (If no switches are pointing down, there may be a general powercut (‘outage’) in the neighbourhood.)